nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 The other ports of PySimpleGUI (Qt, WxPython, Web) have not yet had their docstrings updated.
 They're NEXT in line to be better documented.
 Work on a tool has already begun to make that happen sooner than later.

+#### Type Checking With Docstrings

+In version 4.17.0 a new format started being used for docstrings.
+This new format more clearly specified the types for each parameter.
+It will take some time to get all of the parameter types correctly identified and documented.

+Pay attention when you're working with PyCharm and you'll see where you may have a mismatch... or where there's a bad docstring, take your pick.
+It will shade your code in a way that makes mismatched types very clear to see.

 ## Using  - Python 3

 To use in your code, simply import....